The Jews gathered around him and said to him,

 Not only had He already told them, but His works had already testified on His behalf that He was the Christ.

-He not only told His people that God loved them.
-He proved God’s love by doing for His people.
+Not only did Jesus tell His people that God loved them, He proved God’s love by doing for His people.